Yorkshire 3 Peaks Route | 24 Miles

 Can you do the Yorkshire 3 Peaks on your own?

 Of course you can do the Yorkshire 3 Peaks route on your own!
 We met people out walking the route solo and also running the route!
-You can tackle the Y3P as part of a group for free or on an organised walk where you pay for a guide and challenge support, but you definitely don’t need to pay if you want to do it.
+You can tackle the Yorkshire 3 Peaks Challenge as part of a group for free or on an organised walk where you pay for a guide and challenge support, but you definitely don’t need to pay if you want to do it.
 The route is well signposted and you can use the map above if you download it to your gps device or phone.

 How far is Yorkshire 3 Peaks?